metamath/lamp-guide/docs/11/index.md

 This isn't unusual.
 It often happens that we can't just directly use a rule in the database, but in fact we have to prove some *other* statements before we *can* use a rule in the database.
-Sometimes we have to this for several layers.
+Sometimes we have to do this for several layers.
 Metamath-lamp has a tool called "bottom-up search" that will let us find such proofs; it can even find proofs with deeper depths.
 Before we use bottom-up search,